 Native to the southeastern United States, sugar hackberry trees (Celtis laevigata) can be found growing along streams and flood plains.
 Although usually found in moist to wet soils, the tree adapts well to dry conditions.

-This medium to large deciduous tree grows to around 60-80 feet in height with upright branching and a rounded spreading crown.
+This medium to large deciduous tree grows to around 60-80 feet (18.5 to 24.5 m.) in height with upright branching and a rounded spreading crown.
 With a relatively short life, less than 150 years, sugarberry is covered with light gray bark that is either smooth or slightly corky.
 In fact, its species name (laevigata) means smooth.
 Young branches are covered with tiny hairs that eventually become smooth.
-The leaves are 2-4 inches long and 1-2 inches wide and mildly serrated.
+The leaves are 2-4 inches (5 to 10 cm.) long and 1-2 inches (2.5 to 5 cm.) wide and mildly serrated.
 These lance-shaped leaves are pale green on both surfaces with obvious veining.

 In the spring, from April through May, sugar hackberry trees flower with insignificant greenish blooms.
 Females are solitary and male flowers are borne in clusters.
 Female blossoms become sugar hackberry fruit, in the form of berry-like drupes.
 Each drupe contains one round brown seed surrounded by sweet flesh.
 These deep purple drupes are a great favorite of many species of wildlife.